Upper Assam division: Chutia Kingdom

-Ahom Kingdom (1228-1826)
+Ahom Kingdom

-The Ahom Kingdom was a kingdom in the Brahmaputra valley in Assam, India that maintained its sovereignty for nearly 600 years and successfully resisted Mughal expansion in North-East India.
-Established by Sukaphaa, a Tai prince from Mong Mao, it began as a Mong in the upper reaches of the Brahmaputra river.
+The Ahom Kingdom was a kingdom in the Brahmaputra valley in Assam that maintained its sovereignty for nearly 600 years and successfully resisted Mughal expansion in North-East India.
+Established by Sukaphaa, a Tai prince from Mong Mao, it began as a Mong in the upper reaches of the Brahmaputra River.
 It expanded suddenly under Suhungmung in the 16th century after annexing the Chutia kingdom and parts of Kachari kingdom and therefore became multi-ethnic in character.
 The kingdom became weaker with the rise of the Moamoria rebellion, and subsequently fell to a succession of Burmese invasions.
 With the defeat of the Burmese after the First Anglo-Burmese War and the Treaty of Yandabo in 1826, control of the kingdom passed into British (East India Company) hands.

 Demographics

-The Upper Assam division has a population of 7.56 million (24 percent of Assam's population).
-More than 80 percent of the people follow Hinduism with Islam as the second largest religion.
-More than 60 percent of the people speak Assamese with a sizeable Bengali and Hindi minority.
+The Upper Assam division, comprising 28 percent of Assam's population at 15.56 million, predominantly adheres to Hinduism embraced by nearly 90 percent of its people, with Islam being the second most practiced religion.
+More than 90 percent of the people speak Assamese.